AylaNetworks/ayla-documentation/src/devices/ayla-dynamic-gateway-agent/bluetooth-example/install-the-gateway/index.md

 b: block
 ---

-This page shows you how to create a template for your Bluetooth Gateway, and how to build, install, and register your the gateway.
+This page shows you how to create a template for your Bluetooth Gateway, and how to build, install, and register your gateway.

 ### Create a Gateway Template
 <ol>
 <li>Browse to the Ayla Developer Portal.</li>
 <li>Click Design a Device, and click Add.</li>
 <li>Create a template with the following attributes.
-For the <code>Version</code> value, see <code>appd_template_version</code> in [gateway.c](https://github.com/AylaNetworks/device_linux_gw_public/blob/master/app/bt_gatewayd/gateway.c).
+For <code>Version</code>, see <code>appd_template_version</code> in [gateway.c](https://github.com/AylaNetworks/device_linux_gw_public/blob/master/app/bt_gatewayd/gateway.c).
 <table class="key-value-table">
 <tr><th>Field</th><th>Value</th></tr>
 <tr><td>Visibility</td><td>oem</td></tr>